google/fscrypt/README.md

 ## Contributing

-We would love to accept your contributions to fscrypt.
+We would love to accept your contributions to `fscrypt`.
 See the `CONTRIBUTING.md` file for more information about signing the CLA and submitting a pull request.

 ## Troubleshooting

-In general, if you are encountering issues with fscrypt, [open an issue](https://github.com/google/fscrypt/issues/new), following the guidelines in `CONTRIBUTING.md`.
+In general, if you are encountering issues with `fscrypt`, [open an issue](https://github.com/google/fscrypt/issues/new), following the guidelines in `CONTRIBUTING.md`.
 We will try our best to help.